 Going back to school requires a large investment of time and money, and it should only be undertaken if you're moving toward a clear goal, not just away from an unsatisfying job.
 Lots of people toy with the idea of getting an additional undergraduate degree or a master's degree so they can transition into a "better" field.
 Some may define "better" as making more money, and for others it may have more to do with quality of life, impact on the world or interest level.

-Daren Upham, vice president, academic operations of Western Governors University's College of Health Professions, noted that several of his students have returned to school to pursue a new career path that allows them to leverage their current expertise in a different way.
+Daren Upham, vice president of academic operations at Western Governors University's College of Health Professions, noted that several of his students have returned to school to pursue a new career path that allows them to leverage their current expertise in a different way.

-For those wanting a complete career overhaul, select a field that not only has great growth potential but that you truly have a passion for too.
+If you want a complete career overhaul, you should select a field that not only has great growth potential but that you are truly passionate about.

 "What are you interested in?" said Angel Diaz, senior recruiter at Cubic Corporation.
 "Choose something that you are going to stick to through the end."

 "Identifying what it is that you love to do is so critical before you make a move," added Heather Monahan, founder of career mentoring group Boss in Heels and author of Confidence Creator (Boss in Heels, 2018).
 "Journaling can be a fantastic tool to help you see what it is you like to do with your free time.
 If you are someone who loves to paint but are stuck at a computer running numbers all day, it isn't shocking you are considering making a move.
 Discover what your superpower is and lean into it."